-Do your Receivables and playable play nice with each other?
-In a perfect world your receivables (what customers owe you) would be paid just in time for you to pay your payables (what you owe your vendors).
-But, if you re a small business owner you know Rule #1 is Stuff Happens .
+Do your receivables and payables play nice with each other?
+In a perfect world, your receivables (what customers owe you) would be paid just in time for you to pay your payables (what you owe your vendors).
+But, if you re a small business owner you know Rule #1 is Stuff Happens.
 The customer you thought would pay his bill this week, doesn’t.
 So the bills you thought you could pay this week, don t get paid.

 Are your Payables in balance with you Receivables?
 If what you owe to others is far more than what is owed to you, then, Houston, you have a problem.

-And it s not just the balance that s important, it s the quality as well.
+And it is not just the balance that s important, it is the quality as well.
 If your receivables are as old as your Aunt Tilly, chances are good you’ll never see the cash.